ballerina-platform/module-ballerinax-kafka/README.md

    ./gradlew clean build
    ```

-2. To run the integration tests:
+2. To run the tests:
    ```
    ./gradlew clean test
    ```